sathiyamoorthy/sathiyamoorthy.github.io/_posts/2015-10-15-database-performance.md

 ---
 layout: post
-title: "Table Partition - Way to Improve Performance"
+title: "Table Partition - Way to reduce the cost of an query"
 excerpt: "Why,When & How???"
 date: 2015-10-15
 status: publish